v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_05_Lab4_Ex2_Implement_Identity_Synch.md

 9. Now let’s examine this group using Windows PowerShell.
 If **Windows PowerShell** is already open on the taskbar, then select the PowerShell icon and proceed to the next step; otherwise, type **PowerShell** in the **Search** field on the taskbar and then right-click on the **Windows PowerShell** application and select **Run as administrator**.

-10. You should begin by running the following command that connects your PowerShell session to the Microsoft Online Service:  <br/>
+10. You should begin by running the following command that connects your PowerShell session to the Azure Active Directory PowerShell for Graph module (AzureAD):  <br/>

-		Connect-MsolService
+		Connect-AzureAD

 11. In the **Sign in** dialog box, log in as **holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) with a password of **Pa55w.rd**.

 12. Run the following command that displays a list of all the Microsoft 365 groups:   <br/>

-		Get-MsolGroup
+		Get-AzureADGroup

 13. In the list of groups that’s displayed, you should verify that you can see the **Research** and **Manufacturing** groups, and that you do not see the  **Print Operators** group (this is the built-in security group that did not synchronize from on-premises to Microsoft 365).